Bytes and Bits

 Riley Martinez

 Interesting perspective.
-I saw DirectX 12 differently - more as HLSL.
+I saw HLSL differently - more as Rendering.

 Jamie Garcia